Have a Perfect Frankenmuth Christmas in 2023: Visit Michigan’s Christmas Town

 As Christmas towns go, the city of Frankenmuth is truly unique: a mix of fun activities for both families (think indoor water parks and petting farms) and couples (think romantic horse-drawn carriage rides through streets twinkling with pretty Christmas lights).

-Here’s how to have your very Hallmark Christmas in Michigan.
+Use this guide to have your very Hallmark Christmas in Michigan.

 Things to Do on Your Frankenmuth Christmas Getaway